 Since 2016, when CJA’s full membership adopted a four-year strategy to expand the Our Power Communities from the foundation laid by the seven pilot sites, OPC’s have been tirelessly working in their regions to make Just Transition real on the ground.
-A key objective was to join forces with self-identified grassroots communities building local, regional and statewide Regenerative Economies before the end of 2020.
+A key objective is to join forces with self-identified grassroots communities building local, regional and statewide Regenerative Economies.

 The First Our Power Communities